-A traditional balance sheet does not differentiate between lifestyle assets that constantly drain your cash flow and those that put money in your pocket.
+A traditional balance sheet does not differentiate between lifestyle assets that constantly drain your cash flow and productive investments that put money in your pocket.
 Understand that "assets" that cost money to maintain and do not appreciate are really costs.